For Parents

 • How much stress does your child have?
 How much stress do you have as a family?
 Where in your life can you work on reducing stress?

 • Your “stress score” can give you some clues.
-Find out if you and your child are in the “green zone” or if it is time to reduce your stress!
+Find out if you and your child are in the Green Zone or if it is time to work on reducing your stress!

 There are several ways to reduce stress and tension:

-• Reduce stress in everyday life using time management and resolving conflicts.
+• Reduce stress in everyday life by using good time management and working to resolve conflicts.

-• Try to balance stressful situations via a hobby, meeting friends, or doing other activities that are fun and enjoyable.
-Laughter relaxes!
+• Try to balance out stressful situations with hobbies, time with friends, or other activities that are fun and enjoyable.

-• Reduce tension with exercise, sports and relaxation.
+• Reduce stress-related tension with exercise, sports, and relaxation.

 • You can find more detailed explanations and suggestions for your child here:

 • Many studies have shown that relaxation exercises reduce headache frequency and severity.
-Breathing exercises, progressive muscle relaxation or even yoga are easy to learn.
+Breathing exercises, progressive muscle relaxation, or even yoga are easy to learn.
 With regular practice, they quickly lead to stress reduction and relaxation.
-Motivate your child to learn a relaxation exercise.
+Encourage your child to learn a relaxation exercise.
 Maybe you can practice together!
-Here are instructional videos for 2 relaxation techniques:
+Here are instructional videos for two relaxation techniques:

 Sleep

-• Getting enough good quality sleep can reduce the duration and frequency of headaches.
+• Getting enough good-quality sleep can reduce the severity and frequency of both types of headaches.
 A regular sleep schedule is especially important for migraines.

 You can find more tips on getting a good night’s sleep here: